The geometry of CP symmetry in Kaluza-Klein models: Representation spaces versus -eigenspaces

-An intriguing point about the lifts to spinors of non-isometric actions on $K$ is the following.
+A first observation about this lift to spinors of non-isometric actions on $K$ is the following.
 Any element in the centre of $\tilde{G}$ defines a transformation of spinors that commutes with the infinitesimal gauge transformations $\rho_V$, for all $V \in \mathfrak{g}$.
 However, some of these central elements may lie outside the subgroup $\tilde{G}'$.
 So the corresponding spinor transformations need not commute with the Dirac operator on $K$.
-Therefore, in the Kaluza-Klein model on $M \times K$, and assuming that $G$ is semisimple, we get a finite set of transformations that permute 4D fermions with the same $\mathfrak{g}$-representations but with possibly different masses.
-The 4D fermions permuted by such transformations are potential candidates to model different generations of the same type of particle.
+Therefore, in the Kaluza-Klein model on $M \times K$, and assuming that $G$ is semisimple, we get a finite set of transformations between 4D fermions in the same $\mathfrak{g}$-representations but with possibly different masses.
+This is a potential source of different generations of the same type of particle.
+We use the word {\it potential} because we have not verified that, in practice, these transformations do not commute with $\sD$.
+They could be trivial or act by scalar multiplication of spinors, for example, in which case they would not relate fermions with different masses.

-We use the expression {\it potential candidates} because we have not demonstrated that this mechanism works effectively in practice.
-Only that it could work.
-One needs to verify that the proposed transformations really do not commute with $\sD$.
-Moreover, there may exist other mechanisms that also produce fermion generations in KK.
-It would be useful to study explicit examples on this topic.